 - On Demand with User Initiated Start: This mode differs from all of the other modes in that the recording of the call is not started until you record the call.
 Once the call is being recorded, the pause/resume and stop functionality become available

-Nextiva keeps all of your call recordings for six months in your dedicated call recording portal.
+Nextiva keeps all of your call recordings for six months with your cloud phone system.

-If you’d like to learn more about Call Recording and our business cloud phone service, give us a call at (800) 799-0600 or visit nextiva.com, and we’d be happy to discuss the benefits to your business in more detail.
+If you’d like to learn more about recording calls for your office phone system, give us a call at (800) 799-0600 and we’d be happy to discuss the benefits to your business in more detail.

 Yaniv Masjedi serves as Nextiva’s CMO.
 An avid reader and lover of all things marketing, leadership, and personal growth, Yaniv is obsessed with creating strategies that drive awareness, strengthen brands, and create customer-centric culture.
 To get in touch, follow Yaniv on LinkedIn.